caolan/nodeunit/README.md

 Also, check out gerad's [nodeunit-dsl](http://github.com/gerad/nodeunit-dsl) project, which implements a 'pretty dsl on top of nodeunit'.

-More contributor information can be found at the end of the README.
+More contributor information can be found in the CONTRIBUTORS.md file.

 Usage
 -----